astropy/photutils/docs/aperture.rst

 Above was a very pedagogical description of the underlying methods for local background subtraction for a single source.
-However, it's quite straightforward to do this for all of the sources in just a few lines of code.
+However, it's quite straightforward to do this for all the sources in just a few lines of code.
 For this example, we'll again use the sigma-clipped median of the pixels in the background annuli for the background estimates of each source::